 Climate-Smart Family Farming (CS-FF) project launched

-The two-year Climate-Smart Family Farming (CS-FF) project aims to increase sustainable food production in the Basins of La Paz and Comayagua in Honduras.
-The project is funded by the European Union through the EUROCLIMA+ programme.
+The two-year Climate-Smart Family Farming (CS-FF) project aimed to increase sustainable food production in the Basins of La Paz and Comayagua in Honduras.
+The project was funded by the European Union through the EUROCLIMA+ programme.

 Honduras is amongst the countries most affected by climate change.
 The use of obsolete technologies, poor agricultural production practices, little access to financing and technical assistance, severely increases the population's vulnerability to climate change.
 Women and indigenous peoples in the Honduran and Guatemalan dry corridor are especially vulnerable, due to their high dependency on dryland agriculture.

-SNV (lead) is implementing the project in partnership with ASOMAINCUPACO, the Association for the Integrated Management of Watersheds of La Paz and Comayagua; as well as Centro Universitario Regional del Centro (CURC-UNAH).
-The project is implemented in collaboration with the Presidential Office of Climate Change of Honduras (Clima+), and the Guatemala Ministry of Environment and Natural Resources.
+SNV (lead) implemented the project in partnership with ASOMAINCUPACO, the Association for the Integrated Management of Watersheds of La Paz and Comayagua; as well as Centro Universitario Regional del Centro (CURC-UNAH).
+The project was implemented in collaboration with the Presidential Office of Climate Change of Honduras (Clima+), and the Guatemala Ministry of Environment and Natural Resources.